 This is a profile of one of the three candidates for the District D seat on the Cherry Creek School District's board.
-When she still had the time, Kelly Bates worked as the director of a child-care …
+As a student at Cherry Creek High School, Schumé Navarro wasn't doing the best …

 This item is available in full to subscribers.